chrisherb/flechtbox/README.md

 Yet to be implemented:

 - per-track and/or global modulation source
-- keyboard shortcuts for quick navigation
 - send fx
 - quantizer with selectable global scale
+- midi sync
+- (per-step) clock divison

 Uses [PortAudio](https://github.com/PortAudio/portaudio) and [FTXUI](https://github.com/ArthurSonzogni/FTXUI/).

 ## how to control

-So far, the easiest way to navigate between controls is with vim-style keybinds (hjkl).
+To navigate between controls, use either the arrow keys or hjkl.
-To manipulate parameters, use arrow up/down keys.
+To manipulate parameters, use ctrl+up/down or K/J.

 Other keybinds:

 - 1-9: select track
 - 0: select master track
 - F1: start/stop
 - m: mute selected track

 ## how to build